 Imagine you get your first job as a teenager.
 You work those initial couple weeks and get your first paycheck of $500.

-You worked hard for that money.
-You could go out and spend it frivolously, or it could be saved for later use.
+By the time you receive your paycheck, you could either go out and spend it frivolously, or it could be saved for later use.

 Would you rather have a few minutes of fun and go on a spending spree, or do you want to go the responsible route and save it for future expenses, or investments?
 Ultimately, the choice is yours.